ammarkandel/Order-App-API/README.md

 - Run `rails server`

-- Open `http:localhost:3000` on the browser
+- Open `http:localhost:3000` on the browser.

+- You can change the server and specify the frontend from the `app/config/initializers/cors.rb`.

 ## Test-driven development RSPEC